 4.4.
 Literature Wales cannot offer support to events where Arts Council of Wales (ACW) funding (including all Lottery grants) has already been secured, is being sought, or has been rejected.
+This includes organisations who are part of Arts Portfolio Wales.
 Under no circumstances may organisers receive funding for the same activity from both Literature Wales and ACW.
-Organisers must inform us as to whether ACW funding has already been granted, rejected or is currently being sought when applying for Writers on Tour funding.
+Organisers must inform us as to whether ACW funding has already been granted, rejected or is currently being sought when applying for the Inspiring Communities Fund.

 4.5.
-The Writers on Tour scheme is intended to support events which would otherwise be unlikely to happen.
+The Inspiring Communities Fund scheme is intended to support events which would otherwise be unlikely to happen.
 Events which look likely to generate significant profit will not be supported.

 4.6.
-Literature Wales can fund literary events held anywhere in Wales in any language through Writers on Tour.
+Literature Wales can fund literary events held anywhere in Wales, in any language through the Inspiring Communities Fund.
+These can be both digital and physical events.
 Literature Wales will only fund events outside of Wales if conducted entirely in the Welsh language.
 Events held outside Wales in any other language and events held outside the UK are not eligible for support.

 4.7.
-With the exception of events in schools and those involving vulnerable adults, Writers on Tour funded events must be advertised, open and accessible to the general public.
+With the exception of events in schools and those involving vulnerable adults, Inspiring Communities Fund funded events must be advertised, open and accessible to the general public.
 Organisers can now add details of their own events and activity directly to the What’s On section of the Literature Wales website.
-We strongly advise that you do this as soon as the details of your event are confirmed.
-We may use your listing to promote your event via our social media channels and newsletter.
+You may do this as soon as the details of your event are confirmed.

 5.1.
 Funding will only be offered for events concerned with developing the practice, enjoyment and understanding of creative writing including the novel, poetry, short stories, and plays in written form, experimental writing and literary criticism.